Minetest-j45/digital_clock/README.md

 # Digital Clock
-To be honest, i dont know why i made this.
+To be honest, I dont know why I made this.